jfelipeforero/easy-ticket/README.md

 - Run skaffold dev in ticketing directory
 ## Tests

-This tests check for the routes functionality using jest, supertest to make fake requests and a MongoDB memory server for data storage.
+These tests check for the functionality of the routes using jest, supertest to make fake requests, and a MongoDB memory server for data storage.

 ### Auth service tests

 - Checks for valid username and password when registering.
-- Checks for valid credentials when signin in.
+- Checks for valid credentials when signing in.
 - Checks for valid cookie treatment between client and server.

 ... among other tests